shoudto/Fashion-Project/README.md

     a live server

-## Usage
+## Knowledge
-What this application does is provide three sounds a kick sound, snare sound, and hihat sound.
-You're able to change the type of sounds, as well as mute the sound or stop the application.
-Your able to mix sound and create original
+What this application does is provide Front-End experience.
+You're able to scroll and on the bottom of the page you can click explore it will provide a nice animation to the info page.
+On the upper right hand corner there is a tab function where it will show a nice animation to the social media page.